cpti372/cpti372.github.io/_posts/2017-11-26-getting-started.md

 <p align="center"><a href="https://image.freepik.com/free-photo/beautiful-national-state-flags-fiji-china-together-sky-3d-artwork-concept_337817-585.jpg"><img src="https://image.freepik.com/free-photo/beautiful-national-state-flags-fiji-china-together-sky-3d-artwork-concept_337817-585.jpg" type="image"></a></p>

 She participated in the culture education Tour in China as one of the two representatives from the China Cultural Center.
-After visiting, she thought that learning Chinese language and paying attention to China’s economy and culture is needed.
+After visiting, she thought that learning the Chinese language and paying attention to China’s economy and culture is needed.

 ### Why Tsinghua